Pathoran/Hotel_Reservation_System/README.md

 # Hotel_Reservation_System

 This program will create a hotel reservation system using Java.
-Different attributes of a room will be remembered (smoking/non-smoking, what floor, how many beds, etc) and considered when a customer is selecting a room.
+Different attributes of a room will be remembered (smoking/non-smoking, what floor, how many beds, cost, etc) and considered when a customer is selecting a room.
 Also the system will remember past customers and recommend rooms that are similar to the last room they rented.

+Employees of the hotel will have to access the reservation system by logging in using a username and password.
+An adminnistrator is able to add new employees and other administrators.
+There will also be a master account for the manager/boss of the hotel that will have full access to the system, and administrators nor employees will be able to alter the account.
+A new employee will need to be added to the system by an administrator or manager by logging into the system with their own credentials and adding the employee.
+Each account will be able to change their password, but the user name will remain the same.

+Whenever a reservation is added, edited, or removed, a log will be created to show which employee is making the change.
+Employees will also be able to search for current reserved rooms by the customer's name or room number.